 General

-• SCons will not require installation of any additional Python modules or packages.
-All modules or packages used by SCons must either be part of the standard Python 3.6 release or be part of the SCons distribution.
+• SCons should not require installation of any additional Python modules or packages.
+All modules or packages used by SCons must either be part of the standard library in the lowest supported Python release, or be "vendored" into the SCons distribution.
+Exceptions may be made for optional modules.

 Development philosophy